zhaotingchen/meer21cm/INSTALLATION.md

 pip install mpi4py
 ```

-Note that technically only `openmpi-mpicc` is really needed, but there is always a possibility of compiling issues, so all these are just trying to avoid problems as much as possible.
+Note that technically only `openmpi-mpicc` is really needed.
+Try only installing `openmpi-mpicc` and then `mpi4py` first.
+There is always a possibility of compiling issues, so the extra steps are just trying to avoid problems as much as possible.

 If you are on a cluster, most likely you already have some MPI implementation available.
 You can check its availability by
 ```